Dallas: Sports

 The Cotton Bowl hosts the annual Red River Showdown.

 Downtown Dallas is home to two major league sports teams that play at the American Airlines Center: the Dallas Mavericks (NBA), who won the NBA Championship in 2011, and the Dallas Stars (NHL), who won the Stanley Cup in 1999.
 Nearby Arlington is home to the Dallas Cowboys (NFL), who play at the AT&T Stadium and have won five Super Bowls, the Texas Rangers (MLB), who play at Globe Life Field and won the World Series in 2023, and the Dallas Wings (WNBA), who play at College Park Center.
 MLS team FC Dallas plays at Toyota Stadium in Frisco and won the Lamar Hunt U.S. Open Cup in 1997 and 2016.
 The newest team in Dallas is Dallas Trinity FC, the first professional women's soccer team that plays at the historic Cotton Bowl (stadium).
 The city is home to several minor league and college sports programs in the area.

 Since joining the league as an expansion team in 1960, the Cowboys have enjoyed substantial success, advancing to eight Super Bowls and winning five.
 The Cowboys are financially the most valuable sports franchise in the world, worth approximately $4 billion.
-In 2009, they relocated to their new 80,000-seat stadium in Arlington, which was the site of Super Bowl XLV and is set to host the most matches during the 2026 FIFA World Cup.
+In 2009, they relocated to their new 80,000-seat stadium in Arlington, which was the site of Super Bowl XLV and hosted the most matches during the 2026 FIFA World Cup.
 The Cowboys are currently part of the East Division of the National Football Conference (NFC).

 The Texas Rangers won the American League pennant in 2010, 2011 and 2023, and won the World Series in 2023.
 The franchise relocated from Washington D.C. in 1972.
 They play in the West Division of the American League.

 The Dallas Mavericks joined the league as an expansion team in 1980.
 They won their first National Basketball Association championship in 2011 led by Dirk Nowitzki.
 They play in the Southwest Division of the Western Conference.

 The Dallas Stars moved to North Texas in 1993 as a relocation from the former team, the Minnesota North Stars.
 The Stars have won eight division titles in Dallas, two Presidents' Trophies as the top regular season team in the NHL, the Western Conference championship three times, and in 1998–99, the Stanley Cup.
 The team plays in the Central Division of the Western Conference.